mjdmazrooei/ab-testing-and-causal-inference/README.md

-# A/B Testing & Causal Inference (End-to-End, GitHub-Ready)
+# A/B Testing & Causal Inference

 A portfolio-grade project that demonstrates **experimental design**, **robust A/B analysis**, and **causal inference for observational data** — with reproducible pipelines, reports, and tests.